bimalka98/Hardware-Description-Languages/README.md

 ```
 Gates are synthesized form the description of VHDL.

-## VHDL modeling
+## VHDL modelling

-Consider four bit comparator.
-For all the modeling types the `Standard logic Definition` and `entity` are the same.
+Consider four-bit comparator.
+For all the modelling types the `Standard logic Definition` and `entity` are the same.
 Only the `architecture` differs.
 Here in this comparator output is one only when the inputs are equal and zero otherwise.

 ```
 -- Use standard IEEE library